-AR831 ENVIRONMENTAL SCIENCE I Credits: 3
+AR831 ENVIRONMENTAL SCIENCE I

-Schedule: 3 hours weekly [Lecture (3)] This course introduces the history, theory, and practice of sustainable design.
-The impact that buildings have on the environment is studied. and strategies to minimize these impacts are introduced.
+This course introduces the history, theory, and practice of sustainable design.
+The impact that buildings have on the environment is studied, and strategies to minimize these impacts are introduced.
 Emphasis is on the importance of an integrative approach that combines all aspects of sustainability as they relate to architectural practice.